New England Patriots come back from 25 points down to win Super Bowl over Atlanta Falcons

 For almost three quarters of the Super Bowl, the schadenfreude was slowly savoured by those who detest both the New England Patriots and their unofficial patron, U.S. President Donald Trump.

 Trump loomed over the Super Bowl as no politician ever managed before, hailing Patriots quarterback Tom Brady, imperious head coach Bill Belichick and owner Robert Kraft as his “friends.”
-The Atlanta Falcons, as Trump put it in a pre-game television interview, were just “the other team.”
+The Atlanta Falcons, as Trump put it in a pregame television interview, were just “the other team.”

 The Falcons shocked just about everyone Sunday night by slapping around the Patriots for three-quarters of the game.
 They had the NFL’s dynasty, one that is detested for more than just its leaders’ coziness with Trump, on the run.
-Finally, with the Falcons up by three touchdowns in the third quarter, the team known for scandal as much as success, Deflategate, Spygate and other skirting of the rules, was to get its come-uppance.
+Finally, with the Falcons up by three touchdowns in the third quarter, the team known for scandal as much as success, Deflategate, Spygate and other skirting of the rules, was to get its comeuppance.

+Related: Lady Gaga plays it extra safe at Super Bowl halftime show

+Read more: Super Bowl shows how ad houses are keeping it in the family

 But the Falcons, who looked so young and fast on both sides of the ball as they built that big lead, couldn’t hold it.
 Brady went from looking every bit of his 39 years to turning the clock back in the fourth quarter and overtime.

-No Super Bowl team had ever come back from a 14-point deficit let alone 25 points.
+No Super Bowl team had ever come back from a 14-point deficit, let alone 25 points.

 And who else would do it except Brady, who directed the Patriots to 31 unanswered points and a 34-28 win in overtime for the Patriots’ fifth NFL championship in his 15 seasons.